Choosing the healthcare team for your pregnancy

 If you opt for midwife-led care at a hospital or birth centre, you’ll be seeing midwives for most of your hospital visits, as well as labour and delivery.
 The midwife will work with doctors during the birth, and an obstetrician will take a more active role if it’s a complicated birth.

-Cost: At a public hospital your midwife appointments are free, but you’re likely to have to pay for scans, pathology tests and childbirth education classes.
+How much does it cost?: At a public hospital your midwife appointments are free, but you’re likely to have to pay for scans, pathology tests and childbirth education classes.
 In the public system you may not see the same midwife at each visit.
 For private healthcare, costs can vary.

 Obstetricians specialise in medical care for you during pregnancy and birth if you have risk factors for, or experience, complications.
 Some private obstetricians also offer pregnancy and birth care for low-risk healthy women.